angelics/SephMiner/README.md

 * Added pool and miner fee.

+* Added pool coin variance.

 * Moved in,br to Europe.

 * Removed monitoring.

-* Removed maxcoin and electroneum from miningpoolhubcoins, until auto-exchange is available.
+* Excluded electroneum from miningpoolhubcoins, until auto-exchange is available.

+* Excluded maxcoin from miningpoolhubcoins, unless auto-exchange set to BTC.

 * Removed ASICS coins from all pools and miners.